Blue Economy Summit 2026, Wednesday, March 25, 2026, 12:00 – 5:00 p.m. HCA Auditorium, Fuqua School of Business, Duke University

 Senior Advisor, United Nations Global Compact

-Suzanne Johnson is Senior Advisor to the UN Global Compact advancing a sustainable ocean economy and heads Lloyd’s Register Foundation’s Sustainability Program.
+Suzanne Johnson is senior advisor to the UN Global Compact advancing a sustainable ocean economy and heads Lloyd’s Register Foundation’s Sustainability Program.
 She sits on the Lloyd’s Register Advisory Board and brings wide-ranging energy sector experience from government and regulatory affairs, investor relations, and finance roles at energy and water companies.
 Her experience includes investment management at Schroder Investment Management, where she was responsible for utilities debt.
 She served as special assistant to Ambassador Jeane Kirkpatrick, former US permanent representative to the United Nations, at the American Enterprise Institute.
-Suzanne is a member of the Council on Foreign Relations, Governor of the Ditchley Foundation, member of the William Pitt circle at Chatham House, and Trustee for UK Associates of the Bermuda Institute of Ocean Science.
+Johnson is a member of the Council on Foreign Relations, Governor of the Ditchley Foundation, member of the William Pitt circle at Chatham House, and Trustee for UK Associates of the Bermuda Institute of Ocean Science.

 Alexandra Leeper, Ph.D.